-Allergan, the manufacturer of Botox and the successful eye treatment Restatis, is not the same industry leader it once was.
-Most of the experts I spoke to agree that, in small doses, Botox is safe when administered by a licensed professional, but not everyone agrees that its safety extends to all its new, unapproved uses.
-Allergan says that Botox is well established as a drug and that the benefits and risks of toxins are well known.
-In 2002, Botox obtained FDA approval for so-called expression lines (wrinkles between the eyebrows), marking the first time that a pharmaceutical drug was given the green light for a strictly cosmetic purpose.
+Allergan, the manufacturer of Botox and the successful eye treatment Restatis, is no longer the industry leader it once was.
+Most experts agree that, when administered by a licensed professional, Botox is safe in small doses.
+Allergan claims that the benefits and risks of toxins are well known.
+In 2002, the FDA approved Botox for expression lines (wrinkles between the eyebrows), making it the first pharmaceutical drug to be given the green light for a strictly cosmetic purpose.